chicagomaroon/data-visualizations/CONTRIB.md

 The font is set via the [`main.css`](./static/main.css) file.
 The default font, and the one used on the rest of _The Chicago Maroon_, is [Georgia, serif font](https://www.cssfontstack.com/Georgia).

-#### Titles, Subtitles, and Captions
+#### Plot Titles, Subtitles, and Captions

-Plot `title`: A few words describing what the plot is about (can be a phrase or a question, not a full statement) Plot `subtitle` (optional): A short sentence summarizing the main takeaway from the data; should end with a period Plot `caption` (optional): Any asterisk-style note that adds important clarifying context to part of the plot (ex: if data for one year is incomplete, put an asterisk on that year and make an asterisk-prefixed note in the caption)
+- Plot `title`: A few words describing what the plot is about (can be a phrase or a question, not a full statement).
+- Plot `subtitle` (optional): A short sentence summarizing the main takeaway from the data; this should end with a period.
+- Plot `caption` (optional): Any asterisk-style note that adds important clarifying context to part of the plot (ex: if data for one year is incomplete, put an asterisk on that year and make an asterisk-prefixed note in the caption).
-HTML caption (Adding in SNO): One or more longer sentences explaining findings and tying the plot to the story and a link to the data source (on a new line)
+- HTML caption (Adding in SNO): One or more longer sentences explaining findings and tying the plot to the story and a link to the data source (on a new line).

-In addition itles and subtitles should meet the following constraints:
+In addition, titles and subtitles should meet the following constraints:

 -   They should ideally not take up more than one line each.
 -   They should be centered, not left or right-justified.